 Employee testimonials can start to sound the same.
 Buzz words like “Innovative” or “We’re like a family” are common, but they can mean different things at different companies.

-At Loews Hotels, “family” means all hands on deck and being willing to do whatever it takes to wow guests.
-Hear Cristian’s story explains how “family” is a core value of Loews’ employee culture.
+At Loews Hotels & Co., “family” means all hands on deck and being willing to do whatever it takes to wow guests.
+Cristian’s story explains how “family” is a core value of Loews’ employee culture.

 Another great, and very personal, example of a “work family” story comes from Rae at Kasasa.
-When Rae unexpectedly landed in the hospital after moving to a new city, she had to lean on her new work family:
+When Rae unexpectedly landed in the hospital after moving to a new city, she had to lean on her new work family.

-These stories go deeper than the “We’re like a family” employee testimonial and will help you stand out from other potential employers.
+These personal, specific stories go deeper than the rote “We’re like a family” employee testimonial.
+Share your own employee stories and you will stand out from other potential employers.

-67% of employers believe retention rates would be higher if candidates had a clearer picture of what to expect before taking the job (Glassdoor).
+According to Glassdoor, 67% of employers believe retention rates would be higher if candidates had a clearer picture of what to expect before taking the job.
 Employee testimonials do not provide a clear picture, which can often contribute to unmet expectations.